 To follow this tutorial, you’ll need to download the PDF with pattern and instructions from the original post.
-There, you can also read about my personal mask test, the special features of my pattern and the general handling of cloth masks (important!).
-Furthermore, I wrote an extended FAQ section you might want to look at when making the mask!
+There, you can also read about my personal mask test, the special features of my pattern and the general handling of cloth masks.
+Furthermore, I wrote an extended FAQ section you might want to look at while making the mask! ➔

-Besides a printout of pattern and instructions (or just a ruler, if you don’t have a printer!) and a bookmark for the FAQ, you’ll need two cotton fabrics (please test in advance whether you can breathe well!), some wire, elastic straps or textile ties, a sewing machine or simply a needle, scissors, pins, chalk or pencils for marking, plus (ideally) a flatiron.
+Besides a printout of pattern and instructions (or just a ruler, if you don’t have a printer!) and bookmark for the FAQ, you’ll need (at least) two fabrics (please test in advance whether you can breathe well!), some wire, elastic straps or textile ties, a sewing machine or simply a needle, scissors, pins, chalk or pencils for marking, plus (ideally) a flatiron.

 Picture Tutorial for Sewing the Hybrid Cloth Mask

 The chapter numbers (1) – (6) in this pictorial step-by-step tutorial relate to the numbers in the illustrated instructions you just printed out from the PDF.
 I highly recommend to look at both simultaneously, in order to not get lost! :)

 Chapter (1) Preparation of Pattern, Material and Supplies